Living in the community

 - Support others – if someone else is intervening, back them up (without ganging up).

-If these strategies don't work and someone is refusing to comply ask them politely to leave the area or room.
+If these strategies do not work and someone is refusing to comply ask them politely to leave the area or room.
 If they refuse, you should leave the area/room.

 We encourage you to challenge inappropriate behaviour directly.
 However, if this doesn't work, you can report your concerns about another student using the University's Report and Support tool.